matthew-webber/linker-cli/README.md

 - ❌ `4xx/5xx` - Link broken
 - ⚠️ `0` - Couldn't check (mailto, tel, etc.)

-### Migration Hierarchy
+### Migration Hierarchy (WIP)

-The `migrate` command shows how the page would be organized in Sitecore:
+**_This command will eventually generate additional types of helpful information related to the linking process.
+As of 7/1, it just translates "Existing URL" and "Proposed URL" strings into more readable page/directory hierarchies and prints it to stdout._**

+The `migrate` command prints out helpful information to reference while migrating pages:

 ```
 Existing directory hierarchy: